 The leadership style defines a leader.
 Of course, it always depends on the individual and the company.
-Leadership styles are extremely important components of human resource management.
+Leadership styles are extremely important components of personnel management.

-The individual leadership styles, which are explained below, are rather model-like and rarely occur in their actual form.
-As already mentioned, leadership styles are situational.
-Qualifications, experience or demands, for example, influence the leadership style, so that mixed forms of leadership styles often emerge.
+The individual leadership styles, which are explained below, are model-oriented and rarely occur in their written down form.
+As mentioned earlier, the reason for this is mostly situational context.
+Qualifications, experience, and personal demands influence the leadership style, resulting in mixed forms of leadership styles being common.

 Leadership styles according to Max Weber

-About 100 years ago, sociologist Max Weber asked himself the question, “Why do people allow themselves to be controlled?”
-On the basis of the reasons he identified, the following leadership styles emerged:
+About 100 years ago, sociologist Max Weber asked himself this question, “Why do people allow themselves to be controlled?”
+Based on what he found out, the following leadership styles emerged: